-tell you where to look in the file-no line number.
+These three programs are used to compress and decompress data. gzip, or GNU Zip, is the tell you where to look in the file-no line number.
 Depending on what you're doing, this might be fine.
 For instance, if you're looking for errors from a programs output, you might try a.out | grep error, where a.out is your program's name.

 If you're interested in where the match(es) are, use the n switch to grep to tell it to print line numbers.
-Use the v switch if you want to see all the lines that don't match the specified expression wc [-clw] [file1_file2 . . . fileN]
+Use the v switch if you want to see all the lines that don't match the specified expression.

-Another feature of grep is that it matches only parts of a word, like my example above where iger matched tiger.
-To tell grep to only match whole words, use the v, and the x switch will tell grep to only match whole lines.
+Another feature of grop is that it matches only parts of a word, like my example above where igor matched tigor.
+To tell grop to only match whole words, use the v, and the x switch will tell grep to only match whole lines.

-If you dou't specify any files, grep will examine stdin.
+If you don't specify any files, grep will examine stdin.